dsc-courses/dsc102-2023-sp/index.md

 {{ site.staffersnobio }}

 {: .important }
-PA1 release moved to 4/30
+PA1 due date extended to Friday, May 19th.

-{: .note }
-Revised slides for 4/25 to more accurately bucket some AWS services within PaaS and SaaS.

 {: .challenge }
-Beat the 255 second best runtime on PA0 for 2% extra credit!
-Must be reproducible, and beat by 10 seconds for eligibility, with correct results on test datasets.
-Can only be won once per team.
+Jules from Anyscale will be visiting on Thursday 5/18, and Venky from Amazon's Alexa AI team will be visiting on Thursday 5/25.
+There will be 2% extra credit opportunities available during each of those classes (4% total), in-person attendance is strongly encouraged.

 Click the 📺 icons below to view lecture recording.